Productivity & Workflow

 • Inconsistent spacing in product names

-• Descriptions have HTML tags
+• Descriptions are full of HTML tags

 • Categories use underscores instead of spaces

-⚡ Automated Workflow (5-10 minutes)
+Automated workflow (5-10 minutes)

 Step 1: Export to CSV

-Step 2: In Spreadsheet
+Step 2: In your spreadsheet

 → Remove currency symbols: =SUBSTITUTE(A1,"$","")

-→ Remove HTML: =REGEXREPLACE(B1,"<[^>]+>","")
+→ Strip HTML: =REGEXREPLACE(B1,"<[^>]+>","")

 → Fix categories: =SUBSTITUTE(C1,"_"," ")